nicky-ops/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Internet
 The Internet is the global system of interconnected computer networks that uses the internet protocol suite(TCP/IP) to communicate between networks and devices.

+## MAC address
+A Media Access Controll(MAC) address is a string of characters that identifies a device on a network and is tied to a network interface card found in your computer.
+Manufacturers assign a MAC address to a network adapter when it is produced.
+It is hardwired or hard-coded onto your computer’s NIC and is unique to it.
+Something called the Address Resolution Protocol (ARP) translates an IP address into a MAC address.

+## Localhost
+localhost is a hostname that refers to the current computer used to access it.
+The name localhost is reserved for loopback purposes.
+It is used to access the network services that are running on the host via the loopback network interface.
+Using the loopback interface bypasses any local network interface hardware.